It’s Not Complicated

 The Times of Israel

-Dear Mr. Netanyahu, Mazal tov on your re-election to serve as Prime Minister of the State of Israel.
+Mazal tov on your re-election to serve as Prime Minister of the State of Israel.
 I am writing this letter to you as a proud yet concerned citizen of the State of Israel.
 I am an ardent Zionist and made Aliyah from the United States as a single twenty-eight-year-old, after which I enlisted into the Israel Defense Forces.

 Read more